Aaliyah, the late innovative singer, dancer, and actress, always had the flyest makeup and hair.

 Ferrell also handled Aaliyah’s hair sometimes, along with Tre Major and Eric Foreman.
 Foreman, along with six other people, died on the flight that also claimed Aaliyah’s life in 2001.
 Together, they gave the singer the glossy, bone straight tresses, swooped bang, mini-ponytails, and wavy locks that we remember her for.
 Ferrell even gave Sophisticate’s Black Hair Magazine the details on exactly how Aaliyah’s hair came together.

-“Her ombre hair was a hit over a decade before the style would become a must-have summer lewk.”
+“Her ombre hair was a hit over a decade before the style would become a must-have summer look.”

 “Prior to blow-drying, a leave in conditioner is applied on the ends of Aaliyah’s tresses.
 Once dry, hair is pressed and flat-ironed.
 After misting with a light oil, ends are beveled smooth,” he told the magazine.

-Christian Maldonado, who also tragically died in that plane crash, did Aaliyah’s makeup for her final video in 2001, “Rock The Boat.”
-His work inspired Grace Pae when she was crafting Normani‘s makeup for the “Motivation” video nearly 20 years later.
+Christian Maldonado, who also tragically died in the accident that claimed Aaliyah’s life, did her makeup for her final video in 2001, “Rock The Boat.”
+His work influenced Grace Pae when she was crafting Normani‘s makeup for the “Motivation” video nearly 20 years later.